Computer and information science: Terminology

 Due to the distinction between computers and computing, some of the research groups refer to computing or datalogy.
 The French refer to computer science as the term informatique.
 The term information and communications technology (ICT), refers to how humans communicate with using machines and computers, making a distinction from information and computer science, which is how computers use and gain information.

 Informatics is also distinct from computer science, which encompasses the study of logic and low-level computing issues.

 Education

-Universities may confer degrees of ICS and CIS, not to be confused with a more specific Bachelor of Computer Science or respective graduate computer science degrees.
+Universities may confer degrees with a major in computer and information science, not to be confused with a more specific Bachelor of Computer Science or respective graduate computer science degrees.

 The QS World University Rankings is one of the most widely recognised and distinguished university comparisons.
 They ranked the top 10 universities for computer science and information systems in 2015.